Star Wars: Dark Forces: Critical reviews

 The PlayStation version of Dark Forces received less positive reviews.
-It holds an aggregate score on GameRankings of 59.57%.
+It held an aggregate score on GameRankings of 60%.
 GameSpot wrote, "Though the speed of the Playstation allows for smooth movement, Dark Forces boasts a horrendously choppy frame rate."
 IGN made a similar point; "Unlike the PC and Mac versions, PlayStation Dark Forces is grainier than a loaf of bread.
 Close up, everything is blocky and pixelated, but even from far away the walls and textures look like big, chunky blocks.
 Even worse than the graphics, though, is the frame rate.
 Or lack thereof.
 The choppy motion takes so much away from the enjoyment of actually playing the game."
 The four reviewers of Electronic Gaming Monthly agreed that the choppy frame rate interferes with the gameplay, which in combination with some control issues make the game frustrating to play, and a disappointment in light of its strong performance on PC.
 Alex Constantides of Computer and Video Games offers the same view, saying that the game is "visually dated."
 GamePro's Major Mike praised the action, depth of gameplay, weapons, sound effects, music, and graphic effects, but said the choppy frame rate and slowdown "plague most of the game", and compared the game unfavorably to Doom and PowerSlave.
-Next Generation noted that "Dark Forces fails on some technical levels as a port", but commented positively on the variety of level designs, challenge level, and use of audio, and concluded more favorably, "Not quite as intense as Doom or Disruptor, but surely better than crap like Kileak, Dark Forces will certainly satisfy Star Wars fans looking for their own little touch of the force."Next Generation reviewed the PC version of the game, and stated that "Dark Forces will be judged by Doom's standards and, in most of the crucial areas, it falls just short."Next Generation reviewed the Macintosh version of the game, and stated that "Purposeful mission objectives [...] and various neato features [...] lift Dark Forces out of the faceless swamp of first-person crawlers and into a place of honor.
+Next Generation noted that "Dark Forces fails on some technical levels as a port", but commented positively on the variety of level designs, challenge level, and use of audio, and concluded more favorably, "Not quite as intense as Doom or Disruptor, but surely better than crap like Kileak, Dark Forces will certainly satisfy Star Wars fans looking for their own little touch of the force."Next Generation reviewed the PC version of the game, and stated that "Dark Forces will be judged by Doom's standards and, in most of the crucial areas, it falls just short."
+Next Generation reviewed the Macintosh version of the game, and stated that "Purposeful mission objectives [...] and various neato features [...] lift Dark Forces out of the faceless swamp of first-person crawlers and into a place of honor.
 A very classy job."
-MacUser named Dark Forces one of the top 50 CD-ROMs of 1995.
+MacUser named Dark Forces one of the top 50 CD-ROMs of 1995.Pyramid magazine reviewed Dark Forces for and recommended the game to players who "like diving into enemy bases and killing and killing and killing".PC Gamer gave Dark Forces the award in the best sound effects of 1995.
+It was also a runner-up in the best action game category.